FengChingTsai/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 Welcome to my website.
-I am Feng.
-I am a project leader in [Membrane and Cellular Function group](https://science.curie.fr/recherche/physique-chimie-biologie-multi-echelle-et-cancer/physico-chimie/equipe-bassereau/) in [Institut Curie](https://science.institut-curie.org/) in Paris.
+I am Feng, an independent project leader in the department of [Physics of Cells and Cancer](https://institut-curie.org/unit/umr168/) at Institut Curie in Paris.

+**Our research focus - self-assembly of active protein complexes on membranes** \
+Over the last 5 years, we have focused on understanding how the assembly of the actin cytoskeleton and membrane curvature-senesing proteins drive membrane remodeling processes such as filopodia formation, endocytosis and macropinocytosis in cells.

-**My research aim** \
+**Our research tools** \
-Seek answers to fundamental questions about actin-driven membrane reshaping in membrane trafficking and the formation of cellular protrusions
+We have developed a multidisciplinary approach combining synthetic systems and quantitative physical measurements, including the use of optical tweezers.

-**My research tools** \
+**Our research team** \
-Principles and tools of physics, and bottom-up approaches – *in vitro* reconstitution systems composed of model membranes and purified proteins
+Since 2019, the members of my team are Cecile Maguin (Master student, background in physics, 2020), [Gwendal Guerin](https://curie.fr/personne/gwendal-guerin) (PhD student, background in biochemistry, November 2021-present) and [Simli Dey](https://scholar.google.co.in/citations?hl=en&user=-wFQ7RsAAAAJ&view_op=list_works&sortby=pubdate) (postdoc with expertise in optics and biophysics, September 2021-present).

+{{< figure src="team.jpg" title="Our team" alt="Our team" >}}

 > If you are interested in joining my research team as a postdoc, undergraduate or graduate student, please feel free to [contact](#contact) me!